rusili/AC-Android/lessons/hashmaps-and-sets/exercises/maps-exercises.md

   }
   ```

-1. **Is a planet:** One nice bonus of having this hashmap is that you can check whether a string is the name of a planet by checking whether that string is a key in the hashmap.
+4. **Is a planet:** One nice bonus of having this HashMap is that you can check whether a String is the name of a planet by checking whether that string is a key in the HashMap.
 Write a method that does this:

   ```java
   public static boolean isPlanet(String name) {